-Our Mother & Baby House offers supported housing to six young mums and mums to be, aged between 16 and 25.
+Our Mother & Baby House offers supported housing to six young mums and mums to be.

-When you arrive at the Mother & Baby House, you'll be introduced to your key worker, who will work with you to create a support plan based on your individual needs.
+When you arrive at the Mother & Baby House, you'll be introduced to staff team, who will work with you to create a support plan based on your individual needs.
 Wherever possible, we believe it is important for your baby's father to be part of your baby's life.
-We would encourage you to invite your baby's father to visit regularly, and if you would like them to, they are welcome to stay overnight for three nights of the week.
-Both he and your baby will benefit from his interaction and we will support you all to develop positive and rewarding relationships with each other.
+We would encourage you to invite your baby's father to visit regularly, Both he and your baby will benefit from his interaction and we will support you all to develop positive and rewarding relationships with each other.

-Our staff can also help you to access other agencies, where neccesary.
+Our staff can also help you to access other agencies, where necessary.
 During your time at our Mother and Baby house we will help you to gain the skills you will need to successfully manage your next tenancy as well as look after your growing child.

 We offer tenancy skills training programmes.
 Further training opportunities are available through Wiltshire College and the local children's centre.
 We will also support you to organise house activities such as cooking, swimming and interactive play sessions for you and you baby.

 The Mother and Baby House is located within walking distance of the centre of Salisbury, with a direct bus service to the city centre and hospital.
 Salisbury has a leisure centre and cinema as well as other facilities.

 Referral forms can be downloaded via the links at the bottom right of this page.

 If you are pregnant or have a baby and you think our team could help with your housing and support needs, then please contact us to find out more.
 Referrals are accepted from professionals or directly from prospective residents.
-Prospective residents must be female, aged 16 - 25 years old with support needs and either expecting or have a child.
+Prospective residents must be female with support needs and either expecting or have a child.
 We also accept referrals via Local Authorities, Homeless and/or children's teams.
 Enquiries are also welcomed from outside of county.

 If you would like more information on our service, please get in touch, or download a copy of the information sheet.